 After departing from Pacific Rehabilitation Centers in 2014, Dr. Hwang served as a physician at MultiCare Health System, where he treated patients diagnosed with spinal disorders, traumatic brain injuries, and strokes.
 As the only electro diagnostician in the area, Dr. Hwang additionally helped patients lose weight by creating a variety of exercise programs.
 He remained at MultiCare Health System until 2017 and continues to provide high-quality care at Lakewood Electrodiagnosis & Adult Physiatry.
 Dr. Hwang’s objectives are to maintain competence in his specialty, deliver health care services in a timely and compassionate manner and to educate providers and patients about the role of lifestyle in the progression or mitigation of chronic disease processes.

-Board-certified in physical medicine and rehabilitation, Dr. Hwang attributes his success to luck.
+Board-certified in Physical Medicine and Rehabilitation and Electrodiagnostic Medicine, Dr. Hwang attributes his success to luck.
 He believes he was in the right place at the right time and considers himself to be incredibly blessed to perform the work he loves daily.
 He plans to continue to help others by conducting research on obesity in the future.
 He would like to develop an obesity center that can be a resource for many people in need across the country.

 Share this entry